Fast QR updating methods for statistical applications: Real data applications

 Figure \ref{fig:ex_inflation_post_summary} displays the posterior distributions of the regression coefficients and marginal inclusion probabilities (MIP) for variables selected in more than 20\% of iterations by at least one of the competing methods.
-The comparison includes results from the RJ algorithm, the Rao-Blackwellized SSVS method by \cite{ghosh_clyde.2011} (implemented in the R package \texttt{BoomSpikeSlab}, or BoomSS), and the Scalable Spike-and-Slab method by \cite{biswas_etal.2022} (implemented in the R package \texttt{ScaleSpikeSlab}, or SSS).
+The comparison includes results from the RJ algorithm, the Rao-Blackwellized SSVS method by \cite{ghosh_clyde.2011} and the Scalable Spike-and-Slab method by \cite{biswas_etal.2022} (implemented in the R package \texttt{ScaleSpikeSlab}, or SSS).
 These posterior distributions are derived from 200,000 post-burn-in samples.
-The top two panels of Figure \ref{fig:ex_inflation_post_summary} also present cross-validation results for the scale parameter $\upsilon_0$, evaluated using the log predictive score for each dataset.
+The two left panels of Figure \ref{fig:ex_inflation_post_summary} also present cross-validation results for the scale parameter $\upsilon_0$, evaluated using the log predictive score for each dataset.
 Notably, the results from all approaches are consistent, suggesting that each method performs similarly in capturing the underlying relationships within the data.
 However, the SSS method deviates slightly, showing some differences in its performance relative to the other approaches.
 Posterior exploration of the space of $2^p$ competing models is another crucial feature of RJ algorithms.
 Table \ref{tab:inflation_posterior_models} reports the posterior model probability (PMP), i.e. the probability that a given model $\boldsymbol{\gamma}$ is visited, for the top five models.
 These top five models have been identified as those with the highest relative visitation frequency reported by the MCMC chain, as shown in the column labeled $\widehat{\text{PMP}}$.
 The primary drawback of both the BoomSS and SSS algorithms is their inability to provide the marginal likelihood.
-Therefore, we compare the $\widehat{\text{PMP}}$ with the \qmo true\qmcsp PMP as calculated by complete model enumeration.
-Indeed, when the total number of covariates is relatively small (e.g. less than $20$), complete model enumeration is computationally feasible and delivers the log-posterior for each of the $2^p$ competing models.
-In that circumstance, the posterior can be calculated \qmo exactly\qmcsp as $\pi(\mathbf{y}, \mathbf{X}, \boldsymbol{\gamma}_k) = \frac{\exp{\ell(\mathbf{y}, \mathbf{X}, \boldsymbol{\gamma}_k)} \pi(\boldsymbol{\vartheta}, \boldsymbol{\gamma}_k)}{\sum_{j=1}^{2^p} \exp{\ell(\mathbf{y}, \mathbf{X}, \boldsymbol{\gamma}_j)} \pi(\boldsymbol{\vartheta}, \boldsymbol{\gamma}_j)} = \text{PMP}_k$, for all $k = 1, \dots, 2^p$, where $\boldsymbol{\vartheta}=(\xi,\varphi,\nu,\lambda,\upsilon_0)^\top$ denotes the vector of hyper-parameters.
+Therefore, we compare the $\widehat{\text{PMP}}$ with the \qmo true\qmcsp PMP as calculated by complete model enumeration which can be done because the number of covariates is small.
 Thus, if the RJ algorithm effectively explores the entire space of competing models, then $\widehat{\text{PMP}}_k$ is an unbiased estimator of $\text{PMP}_k$ for all $k = 1, \dots, 2^p$.